-- a.
-Identification of specific diagnostic assessments tools by grade level; identification of student learning and well-being gaps; and focus of additional time, supports, and/or extracurricular activities for students most impacted. - b.
-Inclusion of the following student groups in all data included in the Plan: American Indian/Alaska Native; Asian; Black/African American; Hispanic/Latino of any race(s); Native Hawaiian/Other Pacific Islander; Two or More Races; White; English Learners; Students Experiencing Poverty; Students with Disabilities; Students Experiencing Homelessness; and Students in Foster Care. - c.
-Students' learning recovery (including addressing the needs of the student groups identified above), specifically identifying and correcting disproportionate impacts resulting from the school building closures and extended time in remote learning due to the COVID-19 pandemic. - d.
-Provision of additional instruction, student well-being support, and extracurricular opportunities based on an assessment of student needs (academic and well-being). - e.
-Use of an equity analysis tool in the development of the plan. - f.
-Approval of the plan by the LEA's school board or authorizing body (e.g., public posting, provide opportunity for public comment as federal requirement). - g.
-Posting of the LEA's plan on their public-facing website, making it accessible for those with disabilities and those in the community whose primary language is one other than English.
+Identification of specific diagnostic assessments tools by grade level; identification of student learning and well-being gaps; and focus of additional time, supports, and/or extracurricular activities for students most impacted. ~ $\checkmark$ Students' learning recovery (including addressing the needs of the student groups identified above), specifically identifying and correcting disproportionate impacts resulting from the school building closures and extended time in remote learning due to the COVID-19 pandemic. $\checkmark$ ~ Provision of additional instruction, student well-being support, and extracurricular opportunities based on an assessment of student needs (academic and well- being). $\checkmark$ $\checkmark$ Approval of the plan by the LEA's school board or authorizing body (e.g., public posting, provide opportunity for public comment as federal requirement). $\checkmark$ $\checkmark$ Posting of the LEA's plan on their public-facing website, making it accessible for those with disabilities and those in the community whose primary language is one other than English. $\checkmark$ $\checkmark$